Git & Version Control

 git config --global user.name "Your Full Name"

-git config --global user.email "your.email@company.com" - Clone the repository - See User Guide for detailed steps
+git config --global user.email "your.email@company.com" - Clone the repository - See Onboarding Guide for detailed steps

 Daily Workflow